 Simple, effective, and not excessive.
 Tell me what exactly is wrong with this rep scheme? … – About 90% of intermediate lifters would progress just fine on this and maybe even better than hitting a muscle twice a week, which brings me to my next point.

 Hitting a muscle twice a week can be effective if done correctly.
 For this to be done correctly you have really get you’re volume correct or you really risk overtraining and not allowing enough recovery.
 Let’s say the lifter lifts on Monday and hits Push muscles (chest, shoulders, and triceps).
 First of all, in order to complete this in a single day, you would need to drastically reduce the volume for each body part, which if not chosen correctly could lead to under-stimulating each muscle.
 So the lifter uses two exercises for each body part and lifts with a heavy rep range of 6-8 reps for each exercise.
 The next day he’s sore the workout went great and he doesn’t have to use these muscle groups again until 2-3 days from now when most of the damage is healed from the previous workout.
 So Thursday comes around and its time to hit those muscles again.
 The lifter doesn’t feel too sore and repeats the Push workout with a very similar workout template, expect today the lifter doesn’t feel nearly as strong and his poundages are either the same or worse.
 What gives? – Well in my experience its due to the muscles not getting enough recovery time.
-2-3 days may be correct for most of the damage to be healed from your previous workout, but that’s just it … you’re not only trying to recover from your workout 3 days ago, but you’re also trying to get bigger and stronger in that muscle.
-The muscle needs to GROW not just RECOVER back to baseline levels.
-Those are two different things and if you are constantly bashing your muscle groups without enough rest this growth is unlikely to occur.

 Another thing no one tells you with hitting muscle groups twice a week is the fact that you have to have one heavy day (4-8 reps) and one light day (10-15 reps) or you’re doing it wrong.
-They fail to distinguish that if you lift heavy of the same muscle group twice a week then you’re probably not going to get very far.
+They fail to distinguish that if you lift heavy for the same muscle group twice a week then you’re probably not going to get very far.
 The light day is more of “recovery day” to stimulate blood flow from your previous heavy day.
-To be fair the “Bro Split” actually does somewhat hit your muscles group more than once a week, but it’s more indirect.
-For example, Dips on arms day is a heavy chest mover and also close-grip chin-ups which is as much a back movement as a biceps movement.
+To be fair the “Bro Split” actually does hit your muscles group more than once a week, but it’s more indirect.
+For example, Dips on arms day is a heavy chest mover and also close-grip chin-ups is as much a back movement as a biceps movement.

 And my final favorite criticism is the if you hit your muscles twice a week then you will have 104 workouts per year vs 52 from only hitting a muscle twice a week, which is far better for growth and elevates protein synthesis.
 Under this logic, you might as well say “Just hit all your muscle groups every day so you can fit in 365 workouts a year for maximum growth.”
 An extreme example, but more doesn’t necessarily mean better.
 Also, while elevated protein synthesis is a good thing, it’s not the only thing needed for a muscle to grow.